nextcloud-snap/nextcloud-snap/README.md

 redirected to port 444.
 You can specify both of these simultaneously as well:

     $ sudo snap set nextcloud ports.http=81 ports.https=444

+To enable SSL (and automatic redirect from HTTP to HTTPS) using Let's Encrypt:

+    $ sudo nextcloud.enable-https lets-encrypt

 **Note:** Let's Encrypt will expect that Nextcloud is exposed on ports 80 and
 443. If you change ports and _don't_ put Nextcloud behind a proxy such that